proported to be by Emily Sands (but really by Dugald Steer)

 If you do decide to 'take the leap' and get one or more of these books, we can virtually guarantee that your students/children will LOVE them.
 Most kids have seen at least one of the popular 'Ology' books (Spyology, Pirateology, Monsterology...) and we have yet to see one that didn't totally absorb the reader.
-It's quite a successful formula they have!
+It's quite a successful formula!

 Lexile Measure: 1180L

-is a sample spread from the first book,
+Below are sample pages from the first book,

 All the spreads in the

-book employ this fun, scrapbook format.
+book employ a fun, scrapbook format.
 (What you can't tell from our

 small version here is that this spread includes a fake papyrus